Madison Snowfall Totals & Accumulation Averages

 The first snowfall of winter for Madison usually arrives in November.
 But at least one in four years also see snow in October.

-The season's last snowfall typically happens in April, although fresh snow in May is not unheard of.
+The season's last snowfall typically happens in April, although fresh snow in May is not unheard of, and some Aprils never see snow.

 Madison is normally free of snow every year from June to September.